saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress/yaml.md

     - lodash
 ```

-To use this feature, please also ensure that `node_modules` is not ignored via `.sauceignore`.
+To use this feature, make sure that `node_modules` is not ignored via `.sauceignore`.

 :::caution
 This feature is highly experimental.